csound-flossmanual/csound-floss/book/04-g-physical-modelling.md

 The behavior of a particle (mass on a spring, mass of a pendulum, etc.) is described by its position, velocity and acceleration.
-The mathematical equations, which describe the movement of such a point, are _differential equations_.
+The mathematical equations, which describe the movement of such a point, are &nbsp;_differential equations_.
 In what follows, we describe how to derive time discrete system equations (also called difference equations) from physical models (described by differential equations).
 At every time step we first calculate the acceleration of a mass and then its new